spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/category/assigning-products-to-categories.md

 There is no difference between how you initiate the flow.
 In any event, you are redirected to the same page.

 To assign one or more products to a category:
 1. In the *Select Products to assign* tab, select the checkbox next to the product you want to assign in the *Selected* column.

 {% info_block infoBox %}

  If you need to select all products displayed on the page, select **Select all** at the bottom of the table.
 If you do not see the needed product on the page, there is no need to navigate through the pages manually.
 Use the Search field to find your product.
 You can use either SKU or Name value to find the needed product.

 {% endinfo_block %}

 2. Click **Save**.

 **Tips & tricks**
-If you have assigned too many products to your category, you can remove some of them:
+<br>If you have assigned too many products to your category, you can remove some of them:
 1. On the same *Assign Products* page, scroll down to view the *Products in this category* section.
 2. Depending on the number of products you want to exclude from the category, either clear the checkbox in the Selected column for specific products or click **Deselect All** (this will clear all checkboxes for all products on the current page).
 3. In the Products to be deassigned tab, review products that will be excluded from the category.
 To restore one or several products, in the Selected column, click **Remove** next to the products you want to restore.